tREEs-Repos/CyberWM-Dark/README.md

     This command may require `sudo` depending on your setup / needs.
     ```
-    # This Command Only moves folders called CyberWM-Dark
     sudo mv -v Cyber-WM-Dark*/ /usr/share/themes
     ```
     If the command is successful you will see the similar output: